Fully analogue in-memory neural computing via quantum tunneling effect: Abstract

 The growing demand for efficient machine learning on edge devices has intensified the search for alternatives to conventional digital architectures, which often struggle with power and latency constraints~\cite{ambrogio2023analog, wen2024fusion}.
 Neuromorphic computing offer a compelling pathway, exploiting device physics to achieve orders-of-magnitude gains in energy efficiency and computational density~\cite{mead1990neuromorphic,kudithipudi2025neuromorphic}.
-Recent advances in analogue in-memory computing (AIMC) based on resistive RAM~(RRAM) and phase-change memory~(PCM) have demonstrated near–software-level accuracy for large-scale matrix–vector multiplication~\cite{buchel2024kernel, huang2024memristor, zhang2021computing,LeGallo2023,Rasch2024,aguirre2024hardware,Wu2024,lanza2025growing,wang2023echo}.
-By leveraging Ohm’s law and Kirchhoff’s current law, AIMC arrays physically co-locate memory and computation to perform these linear operations \emph{in situ}, directly alleviating the von Neumann bottleneck that arises from shuttling data between separate memory and processing units~\cite{sebastian2020memory,xi2020memory,seok2024beyond}.
-Yet neural networks are not purely linear systems: they rely on alternating linear and nonlinear transformations.
+Recent advances in analogue in-memory computing (AIMC) based on resistive RAM~(RRAM) and phase-change memory~(PCM) have demonstrated near-software-level accuracy for large-scale matrix-vector multiplication~\cite{buchel2024kernel, huang2024memristor, zhang2021computing,LeGallo2023,Rasch2024,aguirre2024hardware,Wu2024,lanza2025growing,wang2023echo}.
+By leveraging Ohm's law and Kirchhoff's current law, AIMC arrays physically co-locate memory and computation to perform these linear operations \emph{in situ}, directly alleviating the von Neumann bottleneck that arises from shuttling data between separate memory and processing units~\cite{sebastian2020memory,xi2020memory,seok2024beyond}.
+Yet neural networks are not purely linear systems: they rely on alternating linear and nonlinear transformations~(\cref{fig:intro}a).
 A critical obstacle remains because most analogue accelerators still delegate nonlinear activation functions to digital circuits, breaking the vision of fully analogue neural pipelines and limiting overall efficiency~\cite{buchel2024kernel, Yang2025}.